athuull/myDevlogs-website/content/posts/My Blog Pipeline.md

 This creates a new Hugo site in the `website_name` folder.

 ## 3. Downloading Hugo Themes
 Browse [official Hugo themes site](https://themes.gohugo.io/) for customizing the look of the website.
-I used [Nightfall](https://themes.gohugo.io/themes/hugo-theme-nightfall/) To install a theme:
+To install a theme:

 1. Navigate to the website folder:
    ```bash